Cloughey Lifeboat Station: History

 The lifeboat house at Cloughey is now a private residence.
 The last lifeboat on station, the Glencoe, Glasgow (ON 857), was last reported at Burghead Harbour in 2019.
 The Henry John (ON 825) was fully restored, and was last reported at Weymouth Marina in May 2024.
+The Cloughey and Cloughie-Portavogie lifeboat service boards can be found on display at Portaferry Lifeboat Station.

 Station honours

 The following are awards made at Cloughey.